CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 Then I thought:
 > Why should I stop there?
-> If I can control at will what values are applied to which sliders, what's stopping me from using many different Bodyslide presets?
+> If I can control at will what values are applied to which sliders, what's stopping me from using many different Bodyslide presets to represent different stages at my PC's fitness journey, like going from fat to thin and then athletic?
 >
->Hell, I could even blend them between transitions so they naturally go from one to other and since I'm not constrained by weight anymore, I could add as many as I want and make them to stay as many days as I like!
+>Hell, I could even blend body shapes between transitions so they naturally go from one to other, and since I'm not constrained by weight anymore, I could add as many as I want and I can stay at those fitness levels as many days as I like![^NoGainsPainsMe]

+[^NoGainsPainsMe]: You see, I have this problem with Skyrim, where I get bored when my PC gets to the zenit of her (it's always a her, obviously) physical development, so I start a new character just to see her getting progressively hot once again.

 <figure>
 <img class="hImg" src="img/vince_03.jpg"/>